 About the Workshop

 This tour is aimed at all levels of photographic experience and everyone will come away with good images of the birds.
 Over this trip we will be on hand 24/7 to answer any queries and help you get the best out of your camera.
 This includes guiding you through using the best camera settings and techniques for conditions on the day.
 We will cover choosing the correct auto focus mode and settings, selecting the right shutter speed and camera settings, together with tracking and panning techniques for the ever bird in flight photography.
 Even down to local knowledge, helping to predict the flight paths and helping to choose the right birds to look out for and identifying behaviour and when to anticipate the action, such as diving.
 We welcome those who are just starting out, or those who are experienced in bird photography looking to improve their images.

-For 2020 we have three dates available, each at a different time through the puffin season.
+For 2022 we have various dates available, each at a different time through the puffin season.

 Highlights to include vast carpets of Bluebells and cliff tops covered in pink sea Thrift.
 The bracken isn't as prominent during this time allowing you to see the topography of the island better, and ultimately spot ground nesting birds such as Short Eared Owls; who will be hunting among the wild flowers.
 There's typically patches of Bluebells around the Wick too, so Puffins nestled in them isn't uncommon.

 Three night workshop

 Weather permitting, expect great evening light and summer conditions and as the tour is nearer to the end of June, we should capitalise on hungry chicks wanting plenty of sand eel deliveries.

 Longer days mean more available light, plus Manx Shearwater will also be coming to the island in their thousands, under cover of darkness.
 This trip falls over a Monday, which also means we get no day trippers to the island that day, giving us the entire island almost to ourselves.